Utkarshn10/Focusly/README.md

 ## Contributing

 - **Thank you** for considering to contribute
-- Feel free to submit feature requests/ UI updates as issues.
+- Feel free to submit feature requests, UI updates, bugs as issues.
 - Checkout [Contribution Guidelines](https://github.com/Utkarshn10/Focusly/blob/master/CONTRIBUTING.md) for more information.

 ## Prerequisites